ritta1125/TeTris/README.md

 ---

-*This game was made for KISJ Mu Alpha Theta's Fall Festival booth.
+*This game was made for KISJ Mu Alpha Theta's Fall Festival booth in 2025.
 Thank you!*